Skip To Main Content

 A PLACE SET APART

 MPCS has an incredible mission to reach Christian families and their children, preparing our students to be servant-leaders who honor God, love others, and walk in Truth.
-Our covenantal nature is meant to ensure that as we do that, we will do so knowing that what is being taught at school should be reinforced at home, at church, and in the broad MPCS community.
-I truly love knowing when my son goes to the homes of his friends they are teaching the same values and a love of the same Savior my wife and I are teaching in our home.
+The covenantal commitment is meant to ensure that as we further the mission of the school, we do so relying on the tact that what is being taught at home should be reinforced at school, at church, and in the broad MPCS community.
+The covenantal environment creates an extraordinary place to educate children, partnering with home as a covenantal community.
+This enables teachers and parents to immerse every student in the life-changing Word of God.
+Together we give thanks to God for a place to do this Kingdom work.

 WingTips